Antoni Serra Serra

-Antoni Serra Serra (1708–1755) was a religious writer member of Order of Minims.
+Antoni Serra Serra (1708–1755) was a religious writer and member of the Order of Minims.

 Serra was born in Sa Pobla.
 He was in the Convent of Saint Francis of Pauoa of Palma and was a Reader of philosophy and theology, Visitor, Mallorca's Order of Minims General and Provincial Vicar Inquisition Qualifier; Postulator in 1739 of the cause of beatification of Catherine Thomas.
 He died in Palma, Majorca, aged about 47.